SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Example good and bad AnyNetXC networks](./GoodNBadAnyNetXC.png)

 Examining the network structures of both good and bad network from AnyNetXC in image above.
-Top three graph represent good AnyNetXC Networks and bottom three represnet bad AnyNetXC.
+Top three graph represent good AnyNetXC Networks and bottom three represent bad AnyNetXC.

 From these graphs, there is a pattern: good networks have increasing widths.
 Applying these design principle of ![increasing width](https://latex.codecogs.com/svg.image?w_%7Bi&plus;1%7D%5Cgeq%20w_i) to AnyNetXC and refer to the design space as AnyNetXD.